James Cooper (coach): New York Yankees

 On November 10, 2021, Cooper accepted an outfield and baserunning position in the New York Yankees organization.

 On January 26, 2024, Cooper was named manager of the Yankees' Single-A affiliate Tampa Tarpons, replacing Rachel Balkovec.
 Cooper was named manager of the Hudson Valley Renegades, the Yankees High-A affiliate on January 24, 2025.

+In 2026, Cooper was named manager of the Somerset Patriots the Double-A affiliate of the New York Yankees.